 The report breaks down social privacy into a handful of categories: over-sharing by users, underuse of privacy controls, over-collection of data, over-sharing of data by apps and cyberbullying or harassment.
 2,002 online households were surveyed, including 1,340 Facebook users.
 Based on those numbers, Consumer Reports extrapolated its results upon the rest of Facebook's 188 million North American users.
 Facebook Launches Two-Filter 'Instagram' on 'Facebook for Every Phone' Facebook Organ Donation: How Does It Work?
 Facebook today offered users the option to designate themselves as organ donors and as one friend commented (on Facebook, naturally): "Wait, this isn't an Onion article?

 " At first glance, it might seem like an odd choice.
-Given all the privacy issues with which Facebook has had to contend over the years, does it really want to be delving into its users' health records?
 Facebook App Fosters Community for Breast Cancer Patients.
 A new Facebook app, Circle of Support, provides a rare support community for people living with metastatic breast cancer (MBC).

 This secure Facebook community allows people suffering from MBC to share their struggles and receive support from their friends and family.
 Recent research by Genentech, the company that created the app, shows many MBC patients feel their needs are not met and others around them do not understand what they are experiencing.
 "The Facebook app was designed as a part of this overarching program to provide additional support for people with MBC," Susan Willson, a spokeswoman for Genentech told Mashable.
 "As a company, we felt there was more we could be doing outside of the lab to support people with the disease.